img

 Patrick Gale

-Patrick Gale was born on the Isle of Wight.
-He spent his infancy at Wandsworth Prison, which his father governed, then grew up in Winchester before going to Oxford University.
-He now lives on a farm near Land's End.
-One of this country's best-loved novelists, his most recent works are A Perfectly Good Man, the Richard and Judy bestseller Notes From An Exhibition, the Costa-shortlisted A Place Called Winter and Mother's Boy.
-His original BBC television drama, Man In An Orange Shirt, was shown to great acclaim in 2017 as part of the BBC's Queer Britannia series, leading viewers around the world to discover his novels.
+Patrick Gale was born on the Isle of Wight and now lives on a farm near Land's End.
+One of this country's best-loved novelists, his most recent works are A Place Called Winter, Take Nothing With You and Mother's Boy.
+His BBC 'Queer Britannia' television drama, Man In An Orange Shirt, was shown to great acclaim in 2017 and won an International Emmy Award.

 Discover more books